ak-eventhorizon/FCC-2/README.md

 ## 5 - Cash Register

-Design a cash register drawer function checkCashRegister() that accepts purchase price as the first argument (price), payment as the second argument (cash), and cash-in-drawer (cid) as the third argument.
+Design a cash register drawer function checkCashRegister() that accepts purchase price as the first argument (price), payment as the second argument (cash), and cash-in-drawer (CID) as the third argument.

-(cid) is a 2D array listing available currency.
+CID is a 2D array listing available currency.

 |    Currency Unit    |       Amount       |
 |:-------------------:|:------------------:|